 - If you’re interested in installing drip irrigation in raised garden beds from a hose bib, check out this post (how to install drip tape irrigation in the beds themselves) after browsing this article.

 Supplies Needed to Connect Drip Irrigation to a Hose Bibb or Faucet

-- A nearby hose bibb or faucet.
+- A nearby hose bibb (spigot or faucet).
 Anything within 50 feet or so from the area you wish to irrigate will work.
 (Hint: you can also connect this whole assembly to the end of a garden hose, not just the hose bibb, which can further extend your distance.)

 - A faucet adapter, which is specifically designed to connect drip irrigation to a hose bib.
 This part is very important!
 The adapters contain a pressure reducer, a filter, and a port to connect ½” irrigation tubing.
 Sometimes they include a backflow preventer too.
 Drip irrigation systems aren’t meant to handle the high pressure that comes out of your faucet without reducing it first (down to 20-25 psi).
 The filter prevents debris from entering and potentially clogging your drip irrigation system.

 - A backflow preventer.
 It’s best to have a backflow prevention device in any irrigation system to prevent contaminants from entering your water supply.
 I didn’t use one in this demonstration project/video because we’re using a dedicated irrigation line (separate from our house water) that already has a backflow device installed upstream.
 If you do not have a backflow preventer already installed, either use a 4-in-1 faucet adapter that has a backflow device included, OR attach a simple vacuum breaker to your hose bibb before screwing on the 3-in-1 adapter I used in the demo.

 - Standard ½” irrigation tubing, which is commonly available in 100 foot rolls.